-Mediaweek is a highly respected trade journal for the media covering newspapers, magazines, TV, digital, radio, outdoor advertising and entertainment media.
-Dubbed “the media industry’s bible” by The Australian it was created by publisher Philip Luker in 1990.
+Mediaweek is a respected trade journal for the media covering publishing, TV, digital, radio, outdoor advertising and entertainment media.
+Dubbed “the media industry’s bible” by The Australian, Mediaweek was created by publisher Philip Luker in 1990.

 James has had a long and sometimes distinguished career working in the magazine industry, having written and edited a number of music publications in his native Melbourne, before starting the Australian edition of British “pop music bible” Smash Hits in 1984.
 He ran the title successfully for over a decade before moving on to edit other publications and later run a successful photo agency.
 In 1999 he took over as publisher and editor of Mediaweek.

 Tyson Young specialised in niche marketing and sales before looking for bigger challenges in mainstream media, joining the Mediaweek team.
 He has previously worked as the Diversity Manager for the Westpac Group before heading back to niche marketing as the Commercial Manager for Australia’s largest LGBTI website.
 When Tyson has some down time, he enjoys travelling back to his parents farm in the country to escape the big city buzz.

 Kruti is a Journalism graduate from the UTS.
 She has produced news, current affairs, features and documentary pieces on multimedia platforms, and contributed to teams at 2SER 107.3FM, the Parramatta/Holroyd Sun, and Weekend Sunrise.
 Kruti joined Mediaweek office in Potts Point in August 2013.
 She is currently working her way up to be a genius in magazines, newspapers and digital.